 “Something as simple as going to physical therapy could cause a denial,” says Erin Ardleigh, founder and president of Dynama Insurance, which is based in New York City but helps clients nationwide.
 “Waiting until 60 (to buy insurance) can be risky.”

-At age 65, about a third of long-term care insurance applicants are denied, according to 2019 data from the American Association for Long-Term Care Insurance.
+At age 65, more than one-third of long-term care insurance applicants are denied, according to 2020 data from the American Association for Long-Term Care Insurance.

 More than half of applications for those age 75 and older are denied.